oncody/civ-board-game-2010/README.md

 1. Don’t play with relic squares
 1. Maybe not play with as many water tiles
 1. Change military tradition social policy to read: Once per turn, when you build a unit, you may pay 2/3/4 more production to build an army figure
+1. Scouts can steal combat bonuses from buildings and send them home
 1. Should we play with all hut/village tiles:
     1. City-states - seems strong but not OP
     1. Wealth (gain a coin) - Maybe the coin stays on the map and isn't a coin token so people can contest it